OSGP/Documentation/Domains/Smartlighting/LightSchedules.md

 - no duplicated schedule entries;
 - no schedule entries canceling the switch actions of other entries within some time window;
 - schedule entries may be required for all days of the week;
-- switching on and off my be required to happen each day in equal number of times and alternately;
+- switching on and off might be required to happen each day in equal number of times and alternately;
 - checking expected actions around daylight saving change;
-- checking expected switching actions for days with the longest or shortest hours of daylight;
+- checking expected switching actions for days with the longest or shortest number of hours of daylight;
 - light value indexes map to existing light relays on the device the schedule is set on;
 - constraints from applying the provided input with specific devices or protocols.